NJPW Resurgence (2021): Storylines

 Resurgence featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

-LA Dojo Young Lion Alex Couglin had been challenging many competitors from NJPW and other promotions for a number of weeks, including the likes of Rocky Romero and Josh Alexander on New Japan's American based show, NJPW Strong.
+LA Dojo Young Lion Alex Coughlin had been challenging many competitors from NJPW and other promotions for a number of weeks, including the likes of Rocky Romero and Josh Alexander on New Japan's American based show, NJPW Strong.
 It was announced that at Resurgence, he would challenge fellow LA Dojo student Karl Fredericks.

 Following weeks of attacks on himself and most of the AEW and Impact Wrestling roster, Jon Moxley would challenge The Good Brothers to a tag team match and would claim to have a mystery partner to tag with at the event.

 NEVER Openweight Champion Jay White would suffer a quarter final loss against David Finlay in the New Japan Cup in March.
 After the win, Finlay was granted a future shot at the NEVER Openweight Championship.
 After White debuted at Impact Wrestling's Slammiversary, there were weeks of assaults between the two on Impact.
 The match for the title was announced shortly after the events original announcement.

 At night 2 of AEW's Fyter Fest, Hiroshi Tanahashi appeared on a vignette challenging the winner of the later IWGP US Heavyweight Championship match to a future championship match.
 After Lance Archer beat then champion Jon Moxley at the event, a match between Tanahashi and Archer was made at Resurgence.